fwinkelbauer/Bumpy/README.md

 - Make sure that the `<version>` XML element exists in the `*.csproj` file (.NET Standard or .NET Core)
 - Type `bumpy new` in the Package Manager Console in Visual Studio

 Afterwards you will find a `bumpy.yaml` file in your solution.
-Type `bumpy list` to see the version of each project:
+Type `bumpy list` to see an output similar to this:

 ```
+[assembly]
 ConsoleApp1\Properties\AssemblyInfo.cs (AssemblyVersion): 1.0.0.0
 ConsoleApp1\Properties\AssemblyInfo.cs (AssemblyFileVersion): 1.0.0.0
 UnitTestProject1\Properties\AssemblyInfo.cs (AssemblyVersion): 1.0.0.0